ImperialCollegeLondon/ReCoDE-Analysis-of-environmental-literature-with-BERTopic-and-RoBERTa/README.md

 ![Example Image](./docs/plots/hier_cluster_roberta_2.png)
 ![Example Image](./docs/plots/sim_max_roberta_2.png)

-## Frequently Asked Questions (All answers can be found on the Colab page)
+## Frequently Asked Questions and Best Practices (All details can be found on the Colab page)
 1. Specify a preferred hardware accelerator on Colab
 2. Besides Web of Science, where else can I find datasets, and how can I import literature datasets in bulk across platforms?
 3. Can I publish the textual dataset I pre-processed, and where？